AromaKitsune/Windows-XAML-Styles/README.md

 ![](https://github.com/AromaKitsune/Windows-XAML-Styles/blob/main/screenshots/SystemSettings.png)

 ### List of UI tweaks:
-* Custom user profile text - Replace the user name text and "Local Account" text (or email address text, if linked with a MS account) with anything you want
+* Custom user profile text - Replace the user name text and "Local Account" text (or email address text, if linked with a MS account) with anything you want.
+  No more leaking your real/full name and email address! :D
   * ℹ️ Read the "further configuration" section after first applying styles.
 * Removed the MS 365 and OneDrive buttons from the System section
 * Changed the pill shaped search box to a rectangle shaped one